 Every amount registered in the tax account affects the balance and therefore the interest.
 For example a reassessment or a late payment means that a new balance arises on which interest is calculated.
+See example 4 on page 24.

 Amount of the interest